5 Best Procurement & Supply Chain Management Courses in Dubai

 2. Certified Professional in Supply Management (CPSM)

-The Institute of Supply Management (ISM) is based out of the USA and is renowned for its research in procurement and its Purchasing Managers Index (which was developed with the US Department of Commerce).
+The Institute of Supply Management (ISM) is based in the USA and is renowned for its research in procurement and its Purchasing Managers Index (which was developed with the US Department of Commerce).
 It has successfully trained over 60,000 professionals across 30 countries since 2008 and has been in existence for more than a century.

 ISM offers two certifications, and the CPSM is the one concerned with core procurement functions.
-The CPSM certification is a globally recognized credential for supply chain professionals who have at least three years of full-time supply management experience in a non-clerical or support role with a bachelor’s degree or five years without a degree.
+The CPSM certification is a globally recognised credential for supply chain professionals who have at least three years of full-time supply management experience in a non-clerical or support role with a bachelor's degree or five years without a degree.

-• (i) Supply Chain Management Core
+1) Supply Chain Management Core

-• (ii) Supply Chain Management Integration
+2) Supply Chain Management Integration

-• (iii) Leadership and Transformation in Supply Chain Management
+3) Leadership and Transformation in Supply Chain Management

 3. Certified Supply Chain Professional (CSCP)